7se7en/yuruCanvas/README.md

 Just posting online to maybe share with others.
 Though as complexity increases, so does the inefficiency.
 As is the nature with a fully-AI-created program.

+# What is it?

+Blank canvas where you can create text bubbles and then link them together with directional arrows

 # How to run

 Requires Python and tkinterdnd2 to have access to drag and drop load functionality